 -

-Privacy is a fundamental human right as enshrined in section 14 of the Constitution of the Republic of South Africa.
+Privacy enshrined in Constitution: Yes, privacy is enshrined as a fundamental human right in section 14 of the Constitution of the Republic of South Africa.
 It is further protected under the common law.

-The Protection of Personal Information Act (POPIA) gives effect to the right to privacy, and seeks to balance it against other important rights such as access to information.
+DPA legislation: The Protection of Personal Information Act (POPIA) gives effect to the right to privacy, and seeks to balance it against other important rights such as access to information.
 The Act was signed in 2013 and has come into operation incrementally.
 The final sections of POPIA came into force on 1 July 2020, giving Responsible Parties one year within which to comply.
+Therefore, all responsible parties are required to comply as of 1 July 2021.

 Other rights held by data subjects include rights to: